franzhenrideguzman/vigilant-winner/README.md

 Added Features
-- Filter by stars
-- Filter by Language
+- Settings (filter by star and language) that persists
 - Added details shown in list results